Board of directors

 Cummings is owner and president of Duffy Crane & Hauling, Inc., a company founded in Denver in 1886, which is an accomplished leader in heavy haul transportation and crane work, specializing in the movement of energy products and services.
 Cummings is the president (and a board member) of the Rocky Mountain Crane Owner's Association, a board member of the Colorado Motor Carriers Association, and of the Foothills Community Church.
 He is also a past trustee of the Western Region Ironworker's Trust Funds.
 He earned his bachelor's degrees in business administration and economics from Drury University in Springfield, Mo.

 Bonnie Dean, employer representative

 Bonnie Dean joined the Pinnacol Assurance board of directors in 2014.
-She serves on the board's compensation and enterprise risk management committees.
+She serves on the board's compensation and risk and audit committees.
 As a small business owner, Dean brings in-depth knowledge of a market segment that includes more than 65 percent of Pinnacol's policyholders.
 In addition, she has extensive background in advertising, public relations, market research, marketing planning and issues management gleaned from more than 30 years of owning and operating Bonnie Dean Associates, a marketing communications firm with clients throughout the Rocky Mountain region.

 Through her background in marketing communications, Dean is well connected with a wide range of private, public and nonprofit enterprises throughout Colorado — a real asset to the board's outreach efforts.
 She has served on the National Better Business Bureau board, is member and past chair of the Northern Colorado/Wyoming Better Business Bureau and a past president of the Greeley Area Chamber of Commerce.
 Dean has also served on the boards of University Hospital and the Community Foundation serving Greeley and Weld County.
 She holds a bachelor's degree in business from the University of Wyoming.